ludios/expand-everything/README.md

 - https://www.lesswrong.com/ (expand collapsed comments)
 - https://tvtropes.org/ (open all folders)

-For test pages, see the expand.js "Test page:" comments.
+For test pages, see the "Test page:" comments in expand.js.